hmrguez/hmrguez/README.md

 ---

-I'm a Computer Science student at University of Havana.
-My goal is to become an all-round programmer, focusing my skills wherever I can.
-I'm an enthusiast of pretty much every branch of Computer Science.
-I'm working alongside other students and professors at my school's AI research group.
-I'm a gamer myself and an indie game developer.
-Right now I'm currently learning Flask and Django for web development and SQL in general.
-I'm also working on a 2D RPG game.
-I'm fluent in Spanish and English, and get around in Russian.
+I'm a 3rd year Computer Science student at University of Havana.
+My goal is to become a Software Engineer but I'm open to suggestions.
+I'm an enthusiast of pretty much every Computer Science branch.
+My interests go from web and app development, to machine learning and competitive programming.
+Right now I'm learning ASP.NET framework for web development.

 ---
 ### 📊 Github & Leetcode Stats